klementng/subextractor/README.md

 ## Postprocesser

 To change styling of the ssa subtitle file, the [postprocess.yml](./postprocess.yml) file can be edited.
-To add custom actions bind / replace `/app/postprocessing/user_actions.py`
+To add custom actions bind or replace the file at `/app/postprocessing/user_actions.py`